UK HealthCare Ethics Committee

 Committee members are appointed for two-year terms, unless they are also serving as active members of the Clinical Ethics Consultation Service.
 In that case, their service will continue as long as they are active members of the Clinical Ethics Consultation Service.

-M. Sara Rosenthal, PhD, Director, Program for Bioethics; Shawn Sorrell, MD, Department of Pediatrics
+M. Sara Rosenthal, PhD, HEC-C, Professor and Director, UK Program for Bioethics;

 - Claire Clark, PhD, MPH